-IdenTrust provides world-class customer support to users through the use of multiple communication channels including telephone, email and chat.
-Help desk support is available from 1:00 a.m. to 5:00 p.m.
+IdenTrust provides world-class customer support to users through the use of multiple communication channels including telephone and email.
+Customer and technical support is available from 5:00 a.m. to 5:00 p.m.
 MST, quickly responding to an average of 9,100 requests for assistance per month.

 IdenTrust systems offer incomparable system reliability, resulting in uptime for validations and issuance at 99.9% or higher.

 IdenTrust provides a spectrum of digital certificates and associated services that ensure the “gold standard” for defining, issuing and managing TRUST on a global basis.
 When you need to transact with confidence, look to IdenTrust to provide your digital certificates!

 When conducting business in the digital world, IdenTrust digital certificates can be used to protect the identity of people and devices.
 Applications include: